isLundy/pluginsPath/README.md

 </h1>

 ## Introduce
-Search gizmo path using keywords or from selected node.
+Search a gizmo path using keywords or from selected node.

 <br />